jrgleason/psql-getting-started/labs/creating_rds_instance.md

 9. There are a few other settings that need to be set

     ![Other instance settings](./resources/Free_Tier_Extra_Settings.png "Other instance settings")
-    a.
-Be careful!
+    1. Be careful!
 Since we are using the free instances we are limited to 20GBs of space.
 AWS warns you about this, but please don't try anything fancy.

       ![Oops Other Instance Settings](./resources/Free_Tier_Must_Be_Sub_20.png "Oops Other Instance Settings")

-    b.
-Make sure to take note of the *database name*, *main username*, and *password*
+    1. Make sure to take note of the *database name*, *main username*, and *password*

 10. Finally we need to configure our VPC settings.
 A VPC is essentially the same as using a subnet.
 It allows you to isolate your network environment from others.
 We will also create a security group, this will provide a policy to connect to the database.